-The typical work week is normal business hours Monday through Friday with some evening and weekend programs.
-This is a full-time position renewable on a yearly basis dependent on funding availability and performance.
+The typical workweek is normal business hours Monday through Friday.
+Our educators also work evening and weekend programs.
+This is a full-time position renewable yearly dependent on funding availability and performance.
 The position is funded by sponsored projects and program revenue and is expected to continue into the future.
-The position reports to the Director of Education and works with the entire Education Department.
+The position reports to the Director of Education and collaborates with all education and center staff.

 - Evaluate sponsored projects, including data collection and analysis.

 - Write interim and final reports or sections of reports for funded projects.

 - Prepare proposals or sections of proposals for future funding.

 Program Delivery and Outreach Duties